 You should always be organised before you attempt to move a cat.
 Cats can very easily become agitated and will often hiss and scratch if they are feeling threatened, especially when they are in unfamiliar territory.
 Some things to consider when preparing to handle/move a cat include:

-• Transport them in their own carry basket with a familiar smelling object (such as a bed, towel or similar).
+- Transport them in their own carry basket with a familiar-smelling object (such as a bed, towel or similar). if needed cover the pet carrier with a towel if that cat is not doing well.

 Safe approach